StevensND/yuzuea-bot/README.md

 - Print messages to the console when the bot connects or disconnects from Discord.

 Remember that the bot needs the authentication token to function properly.

+You can edit them by just changing the command name on the "github.py".
+Ex: for ealatest, search @client.command() async def ealatest(ctx): line and change ealatest to whatever you want.